 Facial hair transplants (especially beard transplants) have become very popular.
 We see many patients who want to refine their mustache, beard, or sideburns because they simply have never been able to grow hair in that location or suffered a scar that resulted in hair loss.
 Many people have patchy areas that simply do not grow much hair and it prevents them from growing out their beard or moustache as it looks funny with a missing patch or patches.

-Facial hair transplantation is very similar to the hair restoration procedure we perform for male pattern balding and female pattern hair loss.
+Facial and beard hair transplantation is very similar to the hair restoration procedure we perform for male pattern balding and female pattern hair loss.
 We first extract hair from the donor area, implant them into the recipient areas, and then we wait for the newly implanted hairs to recover and start growing in areas where there was no hair before.

 Dr. Nakatsui is happy to be able to also offer Eclipse PRP injections for those that would like to try a non-surgical approach.
 This treatment uses your own platelet rich plasma to stimulate hair growth.

-Facial Hair Transplant Consultation
+Facial and Beard Hair Transplant Consultation

 Prior to your procedure, you will have an in-depth consultation with our dermatologist and hair specialist, Dr. Thomas Nakatsui.
-Dr. Nakatsui will examine the areas of hair loss and determine if you are a good candidate for facial hair transplant surgery.
+Dr. Nakatsui will examine the areas of hair loss and determine if you are a good candidate for facial or beard hair transplant surgery.
 Some of the issues we can address include:

 - Thin or patchy beard hair